About This Module

 - Favourite team loses a football match.

-- Child gets angry they can’t finish a puzzle.
+- Can’t finish a puzzle.

 Second Stage – What is the emotional reaction?